 Want to know more about Kanchenjunga Circuit Trekking?

 Cultural Experience of the Kanchenjunga Trek

-Majority of the people of this region are engaged in agriculture.
+The majority of the people of this region are engaged in agriculture.
 Trekkers can also sometimes experience shamanic rituals practiced by the ethnic people.
-Kanchenjunga Peak is considered as the home of an almighty goddess and worshipped by the Limbu ethnic group.
-They perform the rituals devoted towards the Kanchenjunga Peak.
+Kanchenjunga Peak is considered the home of an almighty goddess and is worshipped by the Limbu ethnic group.
+They perform the rituals devoted to the Kanchenjunga Peak.

-Besides, agriculture the main source of livelihood of locals are tourism and animal husbandry.
+Besides, agriculture the main source of livelihood for locals are tourism and animal husbandry.
 Communities have a tradition of keeping their cattle at kharkas, which are common grazing zones.
 During summer, you will get to observe the herd of yaks, Dzo (cross-breed of cow and yak) grazing cheerfully in the meadow.
-The dairy products like milk, cheese, churpi, and ghee are quite famous in Kanchenjunga.
+Dairy products like milk, cheese, churpi, and ghee are quite famous in Kanchenjunga.

 Moreover, trekkers can enjoy incredible warm hospitality, and get an opportunity to try authentic cuisine like tsampa porridge, Sherpa stew, an alcoholic fermented millet and corn “beer” called Tongba, and several dishes.

-Also, it’s worth to try cardamom tea made from the pods of the many plants growing throughout the forests.
+Also, it’s worth trying cardamom tea made from the pods of the many plants growing throughout the forests.

 Kanchenjunga Trek – Getting There